-After the usual early start we were off to the train station again, by way of private car and driver courtesy of the school my dad worked for.
+After the usual early start, we were off to the train station again around 7am with a private car and driver courtesy of the school my dad worked for.
 Here’s my first tip, don’t rely on the train time tables.

 We waited.
 And waited.
 And we waited.
 For four hours.
 Our train was four hours late to arrive.
 The highlight was watching a group of kids running around the train tracks and climbing to some ridiculous heights for a photo, no fear!

 An overly friendly young man helped us into the correct carriage and sat with us in the main cabin.
 He then proceeded to take photos of my face, asked if I had a boyfriend, how much I loved and missed him and what my favourite everything was.
-This is creepy in any country.
+Super creepy.

 We bailed and hid in our sleeper cabin, which made no difference as people would still walk in to take a look at the foreigners.
 It was the longest train ride I’ve ever been on, we took an hour to leave Dhaka, stopped at every station along the way and didn’t arrive until after midnight, hungry and very grumpy.

-Once we arrived into our final station a kind stranger offered to drive us the two and a half hours to Cox’s Bazar with him and his family.
-Three hours later we arrived at his house in the middle of no where, got the van stuck in the sand and spent the following hour trying to get it back out with the help of his entire family.
+Once we arrived at our final station a kind stranger offered to drive us the two and a half hours to Cox’s Bazar with him and his family.
+Three hours later we arrived at his house in the middle of nowhere, got the van stuck in the sand and spent the following hour trying to get it back out with the help of his entire family.

-After a struggle we were free and back on the road, en route to our hotel, which was the nicest one by far.
+After a struggle, we were free and back on the road, en route to our hotel, which was easily the nicest place we stayed at in the whole country, no competition.
 We checked in with no major problems and fell straight to sleep after a long and eventful day.